Qiuye2024/Qiuye2024.github.io/_pages/about.md

 Latest News
 ======

-+ [Nov 2023] Our paper "Precise Wireless Camera Localization Leveraging Traffic-aided Spatial Analysis" has been accepted to IEEE TMC.
++ [Nov.
+2023] Our paper "Precise Wireless Camera Localization Leveraging Traffic-aided Spatial Analysis" has been accepted to IEEE TMC.
-+ [Oct 2023] I am honored to receive the CANSec 2023 travel grant.
++ [Oct.
+2023] I am honored to receive the CANSec 2023 travel grant.
-+ [Aug 2023] Our paper "When Free Tier Becomes Free to Enter: A Non-Intrusive Way to Identify Security Cameras with no Cloud Subscription" has been accepted to ACM CCS 2023.
++ [Aug.
+2023] Our paper "When Free Tier Becomes Free to Enter: A Non-Intrusive Way to Identify Security Cameras with no Cloud Subscription" has been accepted to ACM CCS 2023.
-+ [July 2023] Our paper "Phantom-CSI Attacks against Wireless Liveness Detection" has been accepted to RAID 2023.
++ [July.
+2023] Our paper "Phantom-CSI Attacks against Wireless Liveness Detection" has been accepted to RAID 2023.
-+ [Nov 2022] Our paper "HoneyBreath: An Ambush Tactic Against Wireless Breath Monitoring" won EAI MobiQuitous 2022 Best Paper Award!
++ [Nov.
+2022] Our paper "HoneyBreath: An Ambush Tactic Against Wireless Breath Monitoring" won EAI MobiQuitous 2022 Best Paper Award!
-+ [Oct 2022] I am honored to receive the CANSec 2022 travel grant.
++ [Oct.
+2022] I am honored to receive the CANSec 2022 travel grant.
-+ [Oct 2022] I am honored to receive the ACM CCS 2022 travel grant.
++ [Oct.
+2022] I am honored to receive the ACM CCS 2022 travel grant.
-+ [Sep 2022] I am honored to receive the CS Alumni Graduate Fellowship.
++ [Sep.
+2022] I am honored to receive the CS Alumni Graduate Fellowship.
-+ [Sep 2022] Our paper "HoneyBreath: An Ambush Tactic Against Wireless Breath Monitoring" has been accepted to EAI MobiQuitous 2022.
++ [Sep.
+2022] Our paper "HoneyBreath: An Ambush Tactic Against Wireless Breath Monitoring" has been accepted to EAI MobiQuitous 2022.
-+ [April 2022] Our paper "WINK: Wireless Inference of Numerical Keystrokes via Zero-Training Spatiotemporal Analysis" has been accepted to ACM CCS 2022.
++ [Apr.
+2022] Our paper "WINK: Wireless Inference of Numerical Keystrokes via Zero-Training Spatiotemporal Analysis" has been accepted to ACM CCS 2022.
-+ [Jan 2022] Our paper "Proactive Anti-Eavesdropping With Trap Deployment in Wireless Networks" has been accepted to IEEE TDSC.
++ [Jan.
+2022] Our paper "Proactive Anti-Eavesdropping With Trap Deployment in Wireless Networks" has been accepted to IEEE TDSC.
-+ [May 2021] Our paper "MotionCompass: Pinpointing Wireless Camera Via Motion-activated Traffic" has been accepted to ACM MobiSys 2021.
++ [May.
+2021] Our paper "MotionCompass: Pinpointing Wireless Camera Via Motion-activated Traffic" has been accepted to ACM MobiSys 2021.